Nanban (2012 film): Music

 The soundtrack and background score was composed by Harris Jayaraj, collaborating with Shankar for the second time after Anniyan (2005).
-This film also marks Vijay's first collaboration with Harris Jayaraj.
+This film also marks Vijay's second collaboration with Harris Jayaraj, after the 2000 Coca-Cola TVC.
 The album features six tracks, with lyrics being provided by Pa.
 Vijay, Viveka, Na.
 Muthukumar and Madhan Karky, the latter two penning lyrics for two songs each.
 Notably, Karky's lyrics in "Asku Laska" include more than 16 different languages.
 The full soundtrack album was released on 23 December 2011.

 Release

 Theatrical

 Prior to the release, Nanban was voted the "most expected film" of 2012 through an online public poll conducted by Vikatan.
 The film was released on 12 January 2012 for Pongal in 925 screens worldwide.

 Nanban advance booking opened well in Chennai city and suburbs.
 It had the highest number of 77 shows in a single day at Mayajaal multiplex in Chennai at that time.
 The film opened in nearly 625 screens in Tamil Nadu.
 It was released in 50 screens in Chennai and 31 screens in Hyderabad.
 It released simultaneously in UK, the US, Malaysia and Singapore.
 Nanban became the first Tamil film to be released with French subtitles in France.
-It also became the first film to get exempted from the 30 percent entertainment tax in Tamil Nadu by the new scheme introduced by the Government of Tamil Nadu.
+It also became the first film to get exempted from the 30 per cent entertainment tax in Tamil Nadu by the new scheme introduced by the Government of Tamil Nadu.